Tottenham star Kane sets new Premier League record with away brace against Newcastle | Goal.com

 Tottenham star Kane sets new Premier League record with away brace against Newcastle

-Harry Kane has written himself into the Premier League record books once again after snagging a quickfire first-half brace for Tottenham against Newcastle at St James' Park on Sunday.
+Harry Kane has written himself into the Premier League record books once again after snagging a first-half brace for Tottenham in their 2-2 draw with Newcastle at St James' Park on Sunday.

 The England captain, fresh from international duty with the Three Lions, netted twice inside four minutes to haul Spurs back from Joelinton's opener on Tyneside.

-In doing so, the striker set both a new top-flight record in the modern era and matched another one, to further enshrine his burgeoning legacy as one of the British game's modern greats.
+Though Joe Willock struck late to salvage a point for the relegation-threatened Magpies, the striker still set both a new top-flight record in the modern era and matched another one, to further enshrine his burgeoning legacy as one of the British game's modern greats.

 What has Kane achieved?